By Dr. James M. Dahle, WCI Founder

-We finally sold our investment property.
-We lost a ton on this property, although the exact amount is difficult to calculate for various reasons.
-This is in spite of the fact that the rent was much higher than the mortgage payment, which seems to be the first criteria that rookie investors look at when evaluating rental properties.
-In this post, I'm going to detail our mistakes in hopes that someone else will learn from them.
+In 2016, we finally shed a bad investment that had plagued us for years.
+That was the year we finally sold our investment property.
+We lost a ton on this property, although the exact amount was difficult to calculate for various reasons.
+This was in spite of the fact that the rent was much higher than the mortgage payment, which seems to be the first criterion that rookie investors look at when evaluating rental properties.
+In this post, I'm going to revisit our mistakes in the hopes that someone else will learn from them.

 - Purchase price: $138,000